Buddhism in Myanmar: British rule

 During this time, there was also widespread opposition to the conversion efforts of Christian missionaries.
 One unique figure in this fight was the popular Irish Buddhist monk U Dhammaloka, who became a widely celebrated public preacher and polemicist against colonialism and Christian missionaries.

 During the colonial period, the future of the Burmese nation was seen as closely tied to the future of the Buddhist dispensation.
 For the ethnic Burmese people, Burmese nationalism was almost inseparable from their Buddhist identity.
 Indeed, a common slogan of the independence movement was "To be Burmese means to be Buddhist".

 Therefore, many monks often participated in the nationalist struggle for independence, even though the majority of the senior monks leading the Burmese Sangha spoke out against monks participating in politics.
 They saw such activities as being contrary to the Vinaya rules.
-Likewise, many of the lay Buddhist organizations and its key organizers would also take part in the nationalist movement.
+Likewise, many of the lay Buddhist organizations and their key organizers would also take part in the nationalist movement.
 One of the first and most influential of these nationalist Buddhist organizations was the Young Men's Buddhist Association (YMBA), founded in 1906.
-They were the first organization to co-operate with politicized monks.
+They were the first organization to cooperate with politicized monks.

 Politically involved monks included figures such as U Ottama, who argued that British rule was an obstacle to the practice of Buddhism and thus independence had to be gained, through violent means if necessary, though he also promoted Gandhian tactics like boycotts and tax avoidance.
 In support of the use of violence, he quoted some Jatakas.
 He was arrested numerous times and died in jail, becoming a sort of martyr for the independence movement.
 However, Lehr points out that monastic political agitation "did not sit well with the population at large since this open participation in anti-colonial politics, or in social activism, was deemed to be a violation of the monastic rules."
 The reputation of the activist monks was further damaged by the participation of a small group of monks in the anti-Indian Indo-Burmese riots of 1938.